cubeworx/mcbe-server/README.md

 ## Warnings!!!

 - Changing the `LEVEL_NAME` value after a world has been created will result in an entire new world being created.
+- It is ok to set `ONLINE_MODE=false` when playing on your home network but it should be set to `true` when your server is publicly accessible!
+- When making your server publicly accessible you should also set `WHITELIST_ENABLE=true` and specify users via `WHITELIST_USERS` to prevent unwanted players from connecting.
 - Add-Ons are currently an experimental feature and not guaranteed to work.